 Because of its good superconductivity, high melting point, corrosion resistance, and wear resistance, niobium is widely used in steel, superconducting materials, aerospace, atomic energy, and other fields.

-In 1802, the Swedish chemist AGE kaberg (1767-1813) discovered a new element in the analysis of the Scandinavian peninsula a mineral (niobium Tantalum ore).
+In 1802, the Swedish chemist AGE Kaberg (1767-1813) discovered a new element in the analysis of the Scandinavian peninsula a mineral (niobium Tantalum ore).
 He named the element tantalum (Tantalum) after Tantalus, the son of the god Zeus in Greek mythology.

-Tantalum has a series of excellent properties such as high melting point, low vapor pressure, good cold workability, high chemical stability, strong resistance to liquid metal corrosion, and large dielectric constant of the surface oxide film.
+Tantalum has a series of excellent properties such as high melting point, low vapor pressure, good cold workability, high chemical stability, strong resistance to liquid metal corrosion, and a large dielectric constant of the surface oxide film.

-Therefore, tantalum has important applications in high-tech fields such as electronics, metallurgy, steel, chemical industry, cemented carbide, atomic energy, superconducting technology, automotive electronics, aerospace, medical health, and scientific research.
+Therefore, tantalum has important applications in high-tech fields such as electronics, metallurgy, steel, the chemical industry, cemented carbide, atomic energy, superconducting technology, automotive electronics, aerospace, medical health, and scientific research.